 Substance abuse is recognized as a social problem for a reason.
 We live in communities and our lives are interconnected.
 When individuals resort to using drugs, the consequences snowball to affect us all.

-The Impact of Substance Abuse in the Community
+The Impact of Drug and Substance Abuse on the Community

 Here are 3 major ways substance abuse affects your city: